 Current conservation measures include the monitoring of populations, measures against feral cats which are the main predation pressure on this species, and measures to minimize agricultural damage by this species.
-Supported by the Agency for Cultural Affairs and TMG, Ogasawara village conducts studies on the selection and the setting methods of tanglefree bat-proof nets so that both the prevention of agricultural damage and the protection of this species can be achieved.
+Instructions on the selection and the setting methods of bat-proof nets are given to farmers, so that both the prevention of agricultural damage and the protection of this species can be achieved.

 In addition, this species is protected as a natural monument designated in 1969 under the Law for the Protection of Cultural Properties.
-In 2009, areas of species' collective nesting have been designated as Special Protection Area and as Designated Special Protection Area, based on Wildlife Protection and Appropriate Hunting Law.
-Certain development acts are restricted in Special Protection Area, and acts like mere observation of fauna and flora by photographing are restricted in Designated Special Protection Area.
-Additionally in the same year, the species has been designated as a National Endangered Species of Wild Fauna and Flora based on Law for the Conservation of Endangered Species of Wild Fauna and Flora, by which protection efforts for this species were intensified.
-Discussion toward formulation of the Species Conservation Program based on the Law for this species is currently underway.
+In 2009, areas of species' collective nesting have been designated as Special Protection Zone and as Designated Special Protection Zone, based on Wildlife Protection and Appropriate Hunting Law.
+Certain development acts are restricted in Special Protection Zone, and acts like mere observation of fauna and flora by photographing are restricted in Designated Special Protection Zone.
+Additionally in the same year, the species has been designated as a National Endangered Species of Wild Fauna and Flora based on Law for the Conservation of Endangered Species of Wild Fauna and Flora, by which protection efforts for this species shall be undertaken.
+Discussion toward formulation of this species' Rehabilitation of Natural Habitats and Maintenance of Viable Population is currently underway.